 - Disability insurance.

-While additional benefits are optional, many companies pay for them as it increases their attractiveness in the eyes of employees.
+While additional benefits are optional, many companies offer them to attract employees.

 Are full-time employees always worth more than contractors?

 It may seem like hiring an employee is always more expensive.
 But you should keep in mind that all independent contractors also pay self-employment taxes and fees.
 Therefore, they may include these costs in their hourly rate.
 This means that the hourly rate that you pay for their work may be higher than the hourly rate for an employee.
-However, do not forget the additional employee costs we discussed above.
+However, do not forget the hidden costs for employees mentioned above.

 Difference between freelancers and agencies